qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/field_calculator.rst

 displayed and using the field calculator will cause the layer to be put in edit mode before the calculation is made.

-The quick field calculation bar in top of the attribute table is only visible if the layer is editable.
+The quick field calculation bar on top of the attribute table is only visible if the layer is editable.

 In quick field calculation bar, you first select the existing field name then open the